 If you lose (that is, you get no money back from the Defendants), then you do not have to pay us anything.

-We will arrange insurance to protect you against the risk of losing and having to pay the defendants' legal costs.
+We have arranged After the Event (ATE) insurance to protect you against the risk of losing and having to pay the defendants' legal costs.

 You may have other sources of funding your claim other than the funding package we are offering, such as legal expenses insurance.
 Many home insurance products include legal expenses insurance, either automatically or as an optional add-on.
 You should contact your insurers to check.

 If you are a member of a trade union, you should check whether the union will fund you.

 If you have such an alternative source of funding, then it may be cheaper for you to use it than the funding package we are offering.
 We are not offering to act via such legal expenses insurance/union funding, so if you wish to use it you may need to instruct another firm.

 Yes, provided you bought an affected vehicle and you meet our eligibility criteria, you will be able to bring a claim.

 Yes, if you contributed towards the monthly payments under a salary sacrifice scheme, or similar, and the vehicle is affected, and you meet our eligibility criteria, you will be able to bring a claim.

 Yes, if the contract is in your name and the vehicle is affected, and you meet our eligibility criteria, you will be able to bring a claim.

 Provided you are able to confirm that your vehicle was affected, you can still bring a claim despite not having the vehicle.
 You will need to check your vehicle registration number and we will ask you to provide us with your vehicle purchase documents.
 If you sell or otherwise dispose of your vehicle after you have signed up to the claim, please let us know.